dhellmann/pymotw/PyMOTW/ConfigParser/index.rst

    :start-after: #end_pymotw_header

 The :func:`write` method takes a file-like object as argument.
-It writes the data out in a format that can be read again by :func:`read`.
+It writes the data out in the INI format so it can be parsed again by :class:`SafeConfigParser`.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'ConfigParser_write.py'))